muhammadjehanzaib/muhammadjehanzaib/README.md

 ## Personal Projects

 *   **Merkle Airdrop Contract:** Implemented a secure and efficient token distribution mechanism using Merkle trees.
 This Solidity smart contract allows users to claim airdropped tokens by providing a Merkle proof, leveraging OpenZeppelin's SafeERC20 and MerkleProof libraries.
 [Link to Repository]
 *   **Decentralized Stablecoin Engine (DSCEngine):** Built a robust and secure Decentralized Stablecoin Engine smart contract in Solidity.
 This contract allows users to mint a decentralized stablecoin (DSC) by depositing collateral in supported tokens.
 The system employs a health factor mechanism and utilizes Chainlink oracles for reliable price feeds.
-[Link to Repository]

 ## Certificates